 Purchase parking cones

 Parking cones are available online or at the majority of hardware stores.
 As well as adhering to any local laws, make sure the cones are easily visible from the road.
-To make it obvious that the area is prohibited for parking, you might also want to think about adding reflective tape or other indicators.
+To make it obvious to vehicles that the area is prohibited for parking, you might also want to think about adding reflective tape or other indicators.